Smoking meat is a demanding task and quite frankly it’s not for everyone.

 How horizontal offset smokers work

-Some offset smokers are designed with a reverse flow thermal circulation configuration where a sheet of metal is placed in the bottom of the cooking chamber to achieve this flow structure, but it can make a LOT of difference.
+Some offset smokers are designed with a reverse flow thermal circulation configuration.
+That just means a sheet of metal is placed in the bottom of the cooking chamber to achieve this flow structure, but it can make a LOT of difference.

 This design is considered more efficient than the standard ones and it solves the uneven heating which spoils the meat.

 Advantages of the horizontal offset smoker

-The cooking chamber has a huge cooking space and even larger volume so that you can also hang and skewer meat all over it and cook them at the same time.
+The cooking chamber has a huge cooking space and an even larger volume.
+Therefore, you can also hang and skewer meat all over it and cook them at the same time.

 While inexpensive offset smokers may sound appealing they can be so difficult to operate and will undermine your cooking abilities.